Collapsing immortal K\"ahler-Ricci flows: Introduction

 \subsection{Acknowledgements}

 Part of this work was carried out during visits of the second-named author to the Courant Institute of Mathematical Sciences, and of the third-named author to the Center of Mathematical Sciences and Applications at Harvard University, which we would like to thank for the hospitality.
+We thank J. Cheng, C. Hacon, J. Lott, S. Karigiannis, and M. P\u{a}un for discussions about Remarks \ref{glue} and \ref{spiro}, and the referee for helpful comments on a previous version.
 The first-named author was partially supported by the German Research Foundation (DFG) under Germany's Excellence Strategy EXC 2044-390685587 ``Mathematics M\"unster: Dynamics-Geometry-Structure" and by the CRC 1442 ``Geometry: Deformations and Rigidity'' of the DFG.
 The second-named author was partially supported by Hong Kong RGC grant (Early Career Scheme) of Hong Kong No. 24304222, No. 14300623, and a NSFC grant No. 12222122.
-The third-named author was partially supported by NSF grant DMS-2231783.
+The third-named author was partially supported by NSF grants DMS-2231783 and DMS-2404599.